SecretTail/TaxicabProblem/README.md

 A project that introduces cognitive biases caused by intuition

 ### Coroutine
-    1. Create branch named develop from main
+    1. Create feature branch according to Branch Naming Rule.
-    2. Create a branch to do functional work from develop [3-6] repeat
-    3. Add -> Commit -> Push your code
+    2. Add -> Commit -> Push your code
+    3. Create and merge feature to develop pull request by PR Rule #1
-    4. Creating a pull request to develop
+    4. Create and merge develop to main pull request by PR Rule #2
-    5. Merging a pull request to develop
-    6. Delete the feature-branch
-    7. If all workers have finished working on the page
-    8. Creating a pull request to main
-    9. Merging a pull request to main
-    10. Synchronize
+    5. Delete feature branch

-### Branch naming rule
+### Branch Naming Rule
-    1. If the branch to be created is the base for the page, create it with feature-(page name)-init
+    1. When the branch for the page is first created, create it with feature-(page name)-init ex) feature-firstpage-init
-    2. In other cases, it is created as feature-(page name)-function name.
+    2. In other cases
+       It is created as feature-(page name)-function name.
+       If the function name consists of two or more words, connect it using underbar(_). ex) feature-firstpage-move_car

 ### PR Rule
-    1. When a pull request is made from a branch to develop, the merge is performed at the discretion of the individual.
+    1. When the function is completed in the feature branch and a pull request is performed with develop, code review or permission is obtained from other reviewers.
-    2. When a pull request is made from develop to main, the merge is proceeded with the permission of all participants.
+    2. When the work on the page is finished, pull request from develop to main

 ### Conflict
     1. When a conflict occurs, it is handled in the branch that occurs.